 Mark is currently working on National Fenestration Research Council (NFRC) and American Architectural Manufacturer's Association (AAMA) testing and certification.

-Namit partnered with Nicholas DeForest of Berkeley Lab to win $200,000 from the DOE Office of Technology Transitions (OTT) Technology Commercialization Fund
+Namit partnered with Nicholas DeForest of Berkeley Lab to win $200,000 from the Technology Commercialization Fund of the DOE Office of Technology Transitions (OTT).

 Daniel’s team was named as a finalist for DOE’s American-Made Solar Prize